 (a) Issuance of a new or renewed Standard ACDP requires public notice as follows:

-(A) For non-NSR permit actions, issuance of a new or renewed Standard ACDP requires public notice in accordance with OAR 340 division 209 for Category III permit actions for any increase in allowed emissions, or Category II permit actions if no emissions increase is allowed.
+(A) For non-NSR permit actions, issuance of a new or renewed Standard ACDP requires public notice under OAR 340 division 209 as a Category III permit action for any increase in allowed emissions, or as a Category II permit action if no emissions increase is allowed.

-(B) For NSR permit actions, issuance of a new Standard ACDP requires public notice in accordance with OAR 340 division 209 for Category IV permit actions.
+(B) For NSR permit actions, issuance of a new Standard ACDP requires public notice under OAR 340 division 209 as a Category IV permit action.

-(b) Issuance of a modified Standard ACDP requires one of the following, as applicable:
+(b) Issuance of a modified Standard ACDP requires public notice as follows:

-(A) Non-technical modifications and non-NSR Basic and Simple technical modifications require public notice in accordance with OAR 340 division 209 for Category I permit actions.
+(A) Public notice as a Category I permit action for non-technical modifications and non-NSR Basic and Simple technical modifications under OAR 340 division 209;

-(B) Non-NSR/PSD Moderate and Complex technical modifications require public notice in accordance with OAR 340 division 209 for Category II permit actions if no increase in allowed emissions, or Category III permit actions if an increase in emissions is allowed.
+(B) Public notice as a Category II permit action under OAR 340 division 209 for non-NSR/PSD Moderate and Complex technical modifications if there will be no increase in allowed emissions, or as a Category III permit action if there will be an increase in allowed emissions; or

-(C) NSR/PSD modifications require public notice in accordance with OAR 340 division 209 for Category IV permit actions.
+(C) Public notice as a Category IV permit action under OAR 340 division 209 for NSR/PSD modifications.

 [ED.
 NOTE: Tables referenced are available from DEQ.]